 There are certain limits, though.
 Some state laws have limitations and regulations in place for employers that choose to conduct drug tests.
-But generally, employers may not drug test their employees (or job applicants) selectively or covertly.
+Generally, employers may not drug test their employees (or job applicants) either selectively or covertly.
 For instance, an employer may be sued if it conducts drug tests only on men with long hair and beards.
 In addition, state laws often limit the circumstances in which post-hiring drug testing may be administered (primarily limited to high-risk jobs or legitimate concerns about on-the-job drug use).

 Medical and Genetic Information

-An individual's genetic information and medical records are considered strictly confidential, since they can be used to discriminate against current or prospective employees.
-For instance, an employer may decide not to hire an otherwise qualified candidate with a serious medical condition out of fear that his medical needs would be a drag on the company health care plan.
+An individual's genetic information and medical records are considered strictly confidential since they can be used to discriminate against current or prospective employees.
+For instance, an employer may decide not to hire an otherwise qualified candidate with a serious medical condition out of fear that his medical needs would be a drag on the company's health care plan.
 However, employees often share limited medical information with their supervisors in relation to medical leave.